 Friends at the End was formed in 2000 by a group of people led by Dr Libby Wilson who, until her death in March 2016, was Convenor of the organisation.

-Amanda Ward is a PhD Researcher and has worked with Friends at the End for five years.
+Amanda Ward is a PhD Researcher and has worked with Friends at the End for seven years.
 Amanda is a University tutor and has taught various courses on the LLB programme at the University of Glasgow and the University of Strathclyde.
+She holds a research masters degree from the University of Glasgow with a thesis entitled, Who decides?
+Balancing Competing Interests in the Assisted Suicide debate.

 Amanda was legal advisor to Patrick Harvie MSP on the Assisted Suicide (Scotland) Bill 2013 and is currently Secretary to the Scottish Parliament Cross-Party Group on End of Life Choices.